-To be used at the Meeting, the completed form of proxy must be deposited at the office of Computershare Investor Services Inc., by fax at (416) 263-9524 or by mail or hand delivery at 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, not later than 2:30 p.m.
-(Vancouver time) on June 20, 2022 or, if the Meeting is adjourned or postponed, not later than 48 hours (excluding Saturdays, Sundays and statutory holidays in either the Province of Ontario or the Province of British Columbia) prior to the time set for the adjourned or postponed meeting.
+To be used at the Meeting, the completed form of proxy must be deposited at the office of Computershare Investor Services Inc., by fax within North America at 1-866-249-7775, outside North America at (416) 263-9524, or by mail or hand delivery at 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, not later than 2:30 p.m.
+(Vancouver time) on June 19, 2023 or, if the Meeting is adjourned or postponed, not later than 48 hours (excluding Saturdays, Sundays and statutory holidays in either the Province of Ontario or the Province of British Columbia) prior to the time set for the adjourned or postponed meeting.